gonium/SightProxy/README.md

 Now you can take your handset, remove the current pairing and add a new device and select the Linux device and at that point you will start to see data appear in hexdump output!
 Good luck!

+Logs will be stored in a created folder `logs` in the current directory.

 ### Limitations:

 The scripts are very simple prototypes without any error checking, it either works straight off or some missing component will completely prevent it from working.

 Its possible my patches to sdptool are too simplistic and only work on little endian, so will work on raspberry pi but not on a PC - this needs checking

+I have only tested this in a multi-dongle configuration, it may work with just a single dongle but I thought two was more likely to succeed.

 ### To do:

 Currently this is a proof of concept.
-Next it needs to log the data properly.
+Testing is needed to verify it works on different platforms other than the raspberry pi.